AI Assistants Dashboard

-The AI Coding Dashboard helps engineering leaders understand how their team is adopting AI-assisted development.
-Track usage patterns across multiple AI coding tools, identify productivity opportunities, and ensure your subscriptions are delivering value—all from a single view designed for measuring AI adoption at scale.
+The AI Assistants Dashboard helps engineering leaders understand how their team is adopting AI-assisted development.
+Track usage patterns across multiple AI coding and cowork tools, identify productivity opportunities, and ensure your subscriptions are delivering value—all from a single view designed for measuring AI adoption at scale.

 ## Overview

-* **Who's using AI coding assistants?** See adoption rates across your team
+* **Who's using AI assistants?** See adoption rates across your team

 * **How deeply are they using them?** Measure session frequency, duration, and complexity

-* **Which tools are being used?** Compare adoption across Claude Code, Gemini CLI, and other assistants
+* **Which tools are being used?** Compare adoption across Claude Code, Cowork, Gemini CLI, and other assistants

 * **Where is AI making an impact?** Understand which workflows benefit most